 You may have noticed that the log axes on the histograms show values less than zero.
-This is a feature in WinList called HyperLogTM that allows you to visualize compensated data.
-The HyperLogTM axis is like a log axis without the limitations of the log domain, in which zero and negative values are undefined.
+WinList supports several log-like transformations that allow negative values to be displayed: HyperLog, Hyperbolic Sine, and VLog.
+These transforms are log-like, but do not have the limitations of the log transform, in which zero and negative values are undefined.